pippinbarr/cart253-2019/modules/core-time/core-time.md

 - This is the p5 `setup()` function
 - It's where we write what we want to happen at the __start__ of our program
-- We've been using it so far to draw things, but really it's for __setting up__
+- We've been using it so far to draw things, but really it's for getting our program ready to run
 - So let's look at this piece by piece...

 ---